Baby’s first poop, meconium, is the normal first stool of a newborn and it’s usually passed on the first or second day.

 Pass meconium by breastfeeding

-To help #baby pass meconium early and avoid jaundice, make sure you start nursing as soon as possible after birth.
+To help Your Baby pass meconium early and avoid jaundice, make sure you start nursing as soon as possible after birth.
 The more the baby nurses, the earlier the meconium will pass.

 Poop changes color

-A few days after birth, #baby ’s poop may change color.
+A few days after birth, Your Baby ’s poop may change color.
 If breastfeeding, the color morphs into a dark green stool and then resembles Dijon mustard.
 For formula-fed babies, the color is tarry black, then green, then more tan-colored stool.
 Their stool also stinks more.
-You may see some differences in color, but provided #baby ’s poop is an “earth tone” like green, yellow, or brown, then there’s nothing to worry about.
-However, if #baby ’s poop is white or red, then it could be a sign that there’s a problem.
+You may see some differences in color, but provided Your Baby ’s poop is an “earth tone” like green, yellow, or brown, then there’s nothing to worry about.
+However, if Your Baby ’s poop is white or red, then it could be a sign that there’s a problem.

 First poop reveals alcohol consumption